 Get Everyone On Board

 Getting everyone on board is crucial for a successful rebranding process.
 It involves communicating the rationale, objectives, and benefits of the rebrand to critical stakeholders.
-Companies must decide between rebrand vs refresh based on the research findings.
+Companies must decide between a rebrand and a refresh based on the research findings.

 Meetings allow stakeholders across departments to understand how the rebrand aligns with organizational strategy and impacts their specific areas.
 Presenting case studies of other successful rebrands helps gain support.
 The types of rebranding, like visual, structural, or strategic, must be explained depending on the scope of work.

 Anticipating concerns and providing responses reassures stakeholders.
-Once stakeholders understand the brand refresh or rebrand will improve metrics like loyalty, sales, and market share over the long run, they will likely invest the time and resources needed.
-With endorsement from leadership and staff, brands can progress to the following steps, confident everyone is working towards the same vision.
+Once stakeholders understand that the brand refresh or rebrand will improve metrics like loyalty, sales, and market share over the long run, they will likely invest the time and resources needed.
+With endorsement from leadership and staff, brands can proceed to the next steps, confident that everyone is working towards the same vision.

 Identify Unique Selling Points